vivekkdagar/Tic-Tac-Toe/README.md

 <a href='https://github.com/vivekkdagar/Boggle-Word-Solver/blob/main/LICENSE' target="_blank"><img alt='GitHub' src='https://img.shields.io/badge/GNU_General Public License-100000?style=for-the-badge&logo=GitHub&logoColor=white&labelColor=black&color=black'/></a>

+### Updates to the Tic Tac Toe Project
+> #### 1.
+Minimax Algorithm and Play Against Computer Mode
+>In the upcoming updates, we are introducing an enhanced gaming experience by implementing the Minimax algorithm, allowing users to play against a computer opponent.
+The Minimax algorithm ensures a challenging game by making the computer player choose optimal moves.
+> #### 2.
+Persistent Score Saving
+> To provide a more persistent and user-friendly experience, we have added a feature to save scores across sessions.
+Now, your game scores will be stored, and you can continue from where you left off in the next gaming session.
+> #### 3.
+Improved GUI
+> We understand the importance of a visually appealing and intuitive user interface.
+The project will be updated to include an improved graphical user interface (GUI) for a more engaging and enjoyable gaming experience.
+> #### 4.
+Package Distribution - .deb and .exe
+> To simplify the installation process, we will be providing Debian (.deb) packages for Linux systems and executable (.exe) files for Windows.
+This will make it easier for users to install and run the Tic Tac Toe game without worrying about dependencies or setup complexities.
+> Stay tuned for these exciting updates, and enjoy an even better Tic Tac Toe gaming experience!
+If you have any suggestions or feedback, feel free to let us know.

 # Tic Tac Toe
 > A Python Tic Tac Toe game played by two-players on a 3x3 grid.
 (Due to this project being updated, this documentation will be updated as well). <br><br>
 ![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)